logicalclocks/hops-docs/docs/installation_guide/platforms/cookbooks.rst

 The following is a brief description of the Chef cookbooks that we have developed to support the installation of Hops.
 The recipes have the naming convention: <cookbook>/<recipe>.
 You can determine the URL for each cookbook by prefixing the name with http://github.com/.
 All of the recipes have been *karamelized*, that is a Karamelfile containing orchestration rules has been added to all cookbooks.

-* hopshadoop/apache-hadoop-chef

-   * This cookbook contains recipes for installing the Apache Hadoop services: HDFS NameNode (hadoop::nn), HDFS DataNode (hadoop::dn), YARN ResourceManager (hadoop::rm), YARN NodeManager (hadoop::nm), Hadoop Job HistoryServer for MapReduce (hadoop::jhs), Hadoop ProxyServer (hadoop::ps).

 * hopshadoop/hops-hadoop-chef

-   * This cookbook contains is a wrapper cookbook for the Apache Hadoop cookbook.
-It install Hops, but makes use of the Apache Hadoop Chef cookbook to install and configure software.
-The recipes it provides are: HopsFS NameNode (hops::nn), HopsFS DataNode (hops::dn), HopsYARN ResourceManager (hops::rm), HopsYARN NodeManager (hops::nm), Hadoop Job HistoryServer for MapReduce (hops::jhs), Hadoop ProxyServer (hops::ps).
+   * This cookbook contains recipes for installing the Hops Hadoop services: HopsFS NameNode (hops::nn), HopsFS DataNode (hops::dn), YARN ResourceManager (hops::rm), YARN NodeManager (hops::nm), Hadoop Job HistoryServer for MapReduce (hops::jhs), Hadoop ProxyServer (hops::ps).

-* hopshadoop/elasticsearch-chef

-   * This cookbook is a wrapper cookbook for the official Elasticsearch Chef cookbook, but it has been extended with Karamel orchestration rules.

 * hopshadoop/ndb-chef